AndreyKonovalenko/examinator/README.md

 npm run prod
 ```

-You can now view app in the browser http://localhost:5000
+You can now view app in the browser localhost:5000

-Now you can login with admin account, create new users, quizzes, pass quizes, and have fun.
+Login with admin account, create new users, quizzes, pass quizzes, have fun.